 Cassava Pie

 Cassava pie is the Bermudian Christmas dish that families don't substitute, don't make outside December, and pass down through generations.
 Each Bermudian family has a slightly different recipe, but the basic structure is fixed: a sweetened cassava 'crust' encloses a savory chicken-and-pork filling.
-The dish reflects the cassava heritage from Taíno Caribbean and African slave-era cooking, adapted in Bermuda over four centuries.
+It carries the cassava tradition of the Taíno Caribbean and African slave-era cooking, adapted in Bermuda over four centuries.

 Cut a wedge of warm cassava pie — golden-brown top, pale yellow cassava layers above and below visible chunks of dark-brown stewed chicken and pork.
 Bite: the cassava is dense, slightly sweet, custardy from the eggs and butter, with the faint nutty fragrance of cinnamon and nutmeg; the meat filling is deeply savory with allspice and soy umami; the contrast between sweet cassava and savory meat is the dish's signature.
 Restaurant cassava pies often disappoint; only the home-cooked version captures the soul.
 With cranberry sauce on Christmas day, this is Bermudian heritage in a single slice.